Morris, New York

 Morris is a town located in Otsego County, New York, United States.
 As of the 2010 census, the town had a population of 1,878.
-The town is named after General Jacob Morris.
+It is named after General Jacob Morris.

 Town of Morris is located on the western border of the county.
 The Village of Morris is located within the town.
 It is northwest of the City of Oneonta.

 History

 The town was settled around 1770.

-Morris was formed from the Town of Butternuts April, 1849.
-The town was named after General Jacob Morris, the son of Lewis Morris a signer of the Declaration of Independence, who was granted land due to property lost during the revolution.
+Morris was formed from the Town of Butternuts in April 1849.
+The town was named after General Jacob Morris (the son of Lewis Morris, a signer of the Declaration of Independence), who was granted land due to property lost during the revolution.
 In 1859, a part of Town of Pittsfield was transferred to Morris.